 He’ll shoot us down

-This widespread understanding and escalating crisis have brought a consensus that intervention is crucial.
+and escalating crisis have brought a consensus that intervention is crucial.
 One sterling example, the Animals & Society Institute, has created a program, AniCare

 , which in the words of the International Association of Chiefs of Police provides “an effective means of breaking the cycle of family violence from one generation to the next.”
 [5, 6]